Th3ProHero/Client-server-architecture/README.md

 This project showcases the implementation of a basic Client-Server architecture using C and socket programming in a Linux environment.
 The practical experience gained in network programming and system commands execution is invaluable for developing robust network applications.

 📚 References
 PROTECO. (n.d.).
 Sockets TCP/IP.
-Retrieved December 4, 2023, from UNAM.
+Retrieved December 4, 2023, from UNAM.v